 Candidates who exceed these budget limits will be disqualified.
 It is important to note that GST is not included in these budget limits.
 Candidates are responsible for keeping a separate record of applicable taxes, for which the candidate will be reimbursed (along with the non-tax expenses) at the end of the election.
-Excessive or unreasonable expenses will not be permitted.
+Excessive, unreasonable, or undocumented expenses will not be permitted.
 Candidates should seek advance approval from the CRO if there is any doubt about expenses.

 Candidates must submit a detailed expense report, even if they spend no money, using the Expense Allowance Form available online and from the Elections Office.
-Remember that, to receive reimbursement, September 26 at 6PM is a hard deadline.
+Remember that, to receive reimbursement, March 19 at 6PM is a hard deadline.

 Candidates are not allowed to incur any expenses between the reporting deadline and the end of campaigning, unless they are included as an estimate on the initial expense report.
-No Candidate or side shall incur any campaign expenses within two business days of the end of voting, unless they have been reported in the record submitted to the CRO.
+No Candidate or side shall incur any campaign expenses within two business days of the end of voting, unless these expenses have been reported in the record that the candidate submitted to the CRO on March 19.